bge-barcoding/BGEE/README.md

        --cpus-per-task=16 \
        --mem=8G
 ```
-- Inside this allocation, you can launch Snakemake within an interactive session with srun:
+Inside this allocation, you can launch Snakemake within an interactive session with srun:
 ```
 srun ./snakemake_run.sh
 ```
-- To detach from the screen session (disconnect but keep it running): `Ctrl + A + D`
+- To detach from the screen session (detach but keep it running): `Ctrl + A + D`
-- To reconnect again: `screen -r [SESSION_NAME]`
+- To reattach to the screen session: `screen -r [SESSION_NAME]`
 - You may see a warning such as "You are running snakemake in a SLURM job context.
 This is not recommended..." - This can generally be ignored because the salloc session is only acting as a submission manager.
 If you do encounter problems, try running `./snakemake_run.sh` within the screen session without running `salloc`.

-#### If using `profiles/local`, all workflow steps will be run as a single job: ####
+**If using `profiles/local`, all workflow steps will be run as a single job:**
--  Simply run `./snakemake_run.sh` on your desired cluster compute node.
+Simply run `./snakemake_run.sh` on your desired cluster compute node.
 This node will handle all job scheduling and job computation.